-In contrast to the facilities described in the previous paragraph, the proposed lifeguard substations at the Culver restroom and at Imperial Avenue are located seaward of the bike path (Exhibit #6).
+The proposed lifeguard substations at the Culver restroom and at Imperial Avenue are located seaward of the bike path (Exhibit #6).
 The applicant has stated that these facilities must be located in this area to better conduct lifeguard safety measures.
 Currently there are two lifeguard substations in these locations.
-Yet, the existing substations take up 200 square feet of sand and contain a restroom on the first floor and an observation tower and deck on the second floor, similar in size to the temporary lifeguard towers that are located throughout the beach area.
-The proposed lifeguard substations cover a much larger area of sandy beach.
-The Culver substation would have a footprint of 650 square feet and the Imperial substation would have a footprint of 830 square feet.
-Also the Culver substation would contain two shower rooms, a heater room, a restroom, and a garage on the first floor and an observation tower and deck on the second floor.
+The existing substations take up approximately 200 square feet of sand and contain a restroom on the first floor and an observation tower and deck on the second floor.
+The proposed lifeguard substation at the Culver substation would have a footprint of approximately 650 square feet and the Imperial substation would have a footprint of 830 square feet.
+The Culver substation would contain two shower rooms, a heater room, a restroom, and a garage on the first floor and an observation tower and deck on the second floor.
 The Imperial substation would contain two locker rooms, two shower rooms, a restroom, and garage on the first floor and an observation tower and deck on the second floor.
-Each of the substations would have an overall square footage of approximately 2,500 square feet.
-The positioning of the substations on the sandy beach makes them highly visible from Vista del Mar and Playa del Rey, from the bike path and sandy beach area, and would impact views to and along the beach.
-While the existing substations are also two-stories high (as are the proposed), the footprint of the proposed substations is triple and quadruple in size compared to the current footprint.
-This increase in size makes both substations highly visible from the roadway above, from the beach facilities, and from the sandy beach and shoreline.
+Each of the substations would have an overall square footage (including the observation tower and deck) of approximately 2,500 square feet.
+The height of the proposed substations would be consistent with the existing substations.